What’s the difference between a construction manager, architect, and owner’s representative?

 - Comprehensive understanding

 Designers design buildings.
 Constructors manage the building process.
-Owner’s representatives, in understanding the entire project planning and execution process, serve a broader role.
-They act as the binding agent between designers, constructors, and your organization to help you successfully manage each renovation project or new building construction. - Insightful guidance
+Owner’s representatives, in understanding the entire project from conception to occupancy, serve a broader role on the project.
+They can help with the feasibility, cost, schedule, and quality — all of which is needed to define the budget before engaging a design or construction team.
+They then help with engaging designers and contractors, helping you communicate clear expectations around scope, schedule, and budget.
+Owner’s reps act as the binding agent between designers, constructors, and your organization to help you successfully manage each renovation project or new building construction. - Insightful guidance

 Designers and constructors promise to get you the most building for your construction dollar.
 Owner’s representatives, as your independent fiduciary, help your designers and constructors keep the budget and schedule on track.
 An owner’s representative’s goal is to protect the owner’s investment throughout every stage of each construction project within the program and keep the owner informed on the project status.